-Mattress Motion Isolation
+Mattress and Futon Motion Isolation

 Memory foam uses heat to contort to the shape of your body.
 This leads to the fact that memory foam mattresses have great motion isolation.
 Everyone has seen a example of jumping on one side of the mattress without spilling a glass of wine on the other side.
 Depending on the thickness and density of the memory foam you should expect great motion isolation.